Timelike conjugate points in Lorentzian length spaces: Outlook

 \section{Outlook}

 In this work, we have introduced and studied timelike conjugate points in Lorentzian (pre-)length spaces.
-We have compared various notions among each other and with their Jacobi field counterpart in the smooth setting.
+We have compared various notions with one another and with their Jacobi field counterpart in the smooth setting.
 Moreover, we have given applications (Theorems~\ref{Theorem: Timelike Rauch} and~\ref{Theorem: cartan hadamard adjacent}) illustrating their use.

 There are several avenues for future work on conjugate points in the synthetic Lorentzian setting.
 First, a study of conjugate points along null geodesics would be of great interest.
 Here, care should be taken not to disrupt the compatibility with the smooth case.